Control (video game): Plot

+Expansions

 The Foundation

 Jesse is summoned by the Board to the Foundation, a cavernous area lying at the center of the Oldest House which houses the Nail, an object that connects the Oldest House to the Astral Plane.
 Jesse finds that the Nail has been seriously damaged, which is causing the Astral Plane to leak into the Oldest House, with potentially catastrophic consequences.
 As Jesse attempts to restore the Nail, she seeks the whereabouts of Helen Marshall, who entered the Foundation during the Hiss invasion, and has gone missing.
-Meanwhile, Jesse discovers logs left behind by Theodore Ash, Jr., a Bureau scientist who was part of the first expeditions to the Oldest House in 1964.
+Meanwhile, Jesse discovers logs left behind by Theodore Ash, Jr., the former Head of Research who was part of the first expeditions to the Oldest House in 1964.
 Ash reveals that Broderick Northmoor, the director who preceded Trench, fell under the Board's influence during the expedition, and was responsible for radically changing the Bureau in order to serve the Board's interests.

 As Jesse continues to restore the Nail, she encounters Former, an extradimensional entity which grants Jesse a new ability, enraging the Board.
 Former claims to have once been a member of the Board, but was exiled after being blamed for an unknown transgression.
 Torn between the two entities, Jesse is eventually able to restore the Nail, but tremors occur between the Oldest House and the Astral Plane which threaten to destroy both dimensions.
 Jesse reaches the base of the Nail, where she finds Marshall possessed by the Hiss.
 With the aid of Former, Jesse kills Marshall and cleanses the Nail.
-Jesse learns that it was Marshall who destroyed the Nail, as a preventative measure against both the Hiss and the Board.
-The Board destroyed Marshall's HRA in response, allowing her to be possessed by the Hiss.
-Her faith in the Board shattered, Jesse vows to lead the Bureau her own way.
+Jesse learns that it was Marshall who damaged the Nail, as a preventative measure against both the Hiss and the Board.
+Marshall's HRA was destroyed soon after, with her believing it to be retaliation by the Board, allowing her to be possessed by the Hiss.
+With the crisis averted but her faith in the Board shattered, Jesse vows to lead the Bureau her own way.